-- · Reduce vehicle speed.
+- Reduce vehicle speed.

-- · Avoid hard accelerations.
+- Avoid hard accelerations.

-- · Avoid steep uphill grades.
+- Avoid steep uphill grades.

 - If towing a trailer, reduce the amount of cargo being hauled as soon as it is possible.

-If the light continues to flash, when it is safe to do so, stop the vehicle.
-Find a safe place to park.
+If the light continues to flash, find a safe place to stop and park the vehicle.
 Turn the vehicle off, wait at least 10 seconds, and restart the engine.
 If the light is still flashing, follow the previous steps and see your dealer for service as soon as possible.
 Light On Steady: An emission control system malfunction has been detected on the vehicle.
 Diagnosis and service might be required.

-The following may correct an emissions system malfunction:
+The following may correct an emission control system malfunction:

-Check that the fuel cap is fully installed.
-See Filling the Tank on page 9-53.
+- Check that the fuel cap is fully installed.
+See Filling the Tank on page 9-50.
 The diagnostic system can determine if the fuel cap has been left off or improperly installed.
 A loose or missing fuel cap allows fuel to evaporate into the atmosphere.
-A few driving trips with the cap properly installed should turn the light off.
-Check that good quality fuel is used.
+A few driving trips with the cap properly installed should turn the light off. - Check that good quality fuel is used.
 Poor fuel quality causes the engine not to run as efficiently as designed and may cause stalling after start-up, stalling when the vehicle is changed into gear, misfiring, hesitation on acceleration, or stumbling on acceleration.
 These conditions might go away once the engine is warmed up.

 If one or more of these conditions occurs, change the fuel brand used.
-It will require at least one full tank of the proper fuel to turn the light off.
+It may require at least one full tank of the proper fuel to turn the light off.

-See Recommended Fuel on page 9-51.
+See Recommended Fuel on page 9-48.